Anxiety is not just fear.

 Post-traumatic stress disorder (PTSD) – In my experience as a body and energy medicine practitioner and yoga/meditation teacher, most types of anxiety seem to be rooted in a previous trauma (either emotional or physical) that has gone unhealed.

 A Proliferation of Anxiety

 Too many people are going through their days with some level of anxiety bubbling under the surface.
-Little surges of adrenaline fire up and trigger either the fight, flight or freeze response — a loud noise, an intense personal interaction, or a little challenge at work.
-Many people find it takes tremendous effort to get out of bed, get in their cars and drive through a storm, or in a busy city.
+Little surges of adrenaline fire up and trigger either the fight, flight, or freeze response — a loud noise, an intensely personal interaction, or a little challenge at work.
+Many people find it takes tremendous effort to get out of bed, get in their cars, and drive through a storm, or in a busy city.

 So why are so many people having this over-drive system response?